auth0/docs/ssocircle.md

 Be sure to check to make sure cookies and javascript are enabled for your browser.

-Check to make sure that the callback URL specified in the HTML file is also listed in the Allowed Callback URLs field in the Settings tab of the application registered in the Auth0 Dashboard.
-(In dashboard, Click on Apps/API link, then on the Settings icon to the right of the application name.)
+Check to make sure that the callback URL specified in the HTML file is also listed in the **Allowed Callback URLs** field in the __""Settings""__ tab of the application registered in the Auth0 Dashboard.
+(In dashboard, Click on __"Apps/APIs"__ link, then on the __"Settings"__ icon to the right of the application name.)